spica-engine/spica/docs/content/guide/function.md

 #### System

-System trigger includes system related event data and invokes a function whenever the choosen event happens.
-System trigger is the best choice for using dashboard module, configurating the project or setting up a starting state of you data. `READY` event will be triggered when a server restarts and ready to use.
-For the current version system trigger is listening only `READY` event.
+System trigger includes system related event data and invokes a function whenever the chosen event happens.
+The system trigger is the best choice for using the dashboard module, configuring the instance, or setting up a starting state for your data. `READY` event will be triggered when a server restarts and ready to use.
+For the current version, the system trigger supports  the `READY` event only.

 ```typescript
 export default function() {